GLOBAL MARKETS-Stocks touch new highs as volatility eases, dollar gains

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, June 8 (Reuters) - A global benchmark and two key European indexes hit new highs on Tuesday while the dollar rose in anticipation of faster inflation as volatility eased to lows last seen in February 2020 before the coronavirus pandemic.
+NEW YORK/LONDON, June 8 (Reuters) - A global equity benchmark and two key European stock indexes touched new highs on Tuesday, while the dollar rose in anticipation of faster inflation as volatility eased to lows last seen before the coronavirus pandemic.

 Yields on U.S. Treasury debt fell to their lowest in more than a month, while euro zone bond yields nudged down with markets in a wait-and-see mood ahead of a European Central Bank policy meeting and U.S. inflation data, both due on Thursday.

-The 10-year U.S. Treasury US10YT=RR note fell 4.2 basis points to 1.528%, suggesting bond investors don't see a pick-up in inflation, despite nagging jitters over the Federal Reserve's insistence a rise in consumer prices will be transient.
+The 10-year U.S. Treasury US10YT=RR note fell 3.4 basis points to 1.5364%, suggesting bond investors do not see a spike in inflation despite nagging jitters over the Federal Reserve's insistence a likely jump in consumer prices will be transient.

 Markets have been quiet before the release of second-quarter earnings in July when very strong results will be reported as a year ago they were so dismal, said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.